 Crisp flaky puff pastry filled with spiced chorizo and salty cheese.
 My Chorizo & Cheese Pinwheels are so addictive you’ll find it hard to eat just one!

-I love pinwheels, they are so incredibly easy, quick and most importantly delicious.
+I love pastry and pinwheels are a great snack to make with it.
+They are so incredibly easy, quick and most importantly delicious.
 They are also very easily adapted to go with lots of great flavours.
-You may have already seen my Nutella Pinwheels and Cheese & Marmite Pinwheels which are so tasty.
+You may have already seen my Nutella Pinwheels and Cheese & Marmite Palmiers which are so tasty.

 I wanted to make a meaty pinwheel to add to my collection and chorizo slices came to mind.
-I love chorizo in any form, but chorizo slices really lend themselves to being used in a pinwheel.
+Chorizo is great in any form, but chorizo slices really lend themselves to being used in a pinwheel.
 I didn’t completely cover the pastry with chorizo slices as it is naturally quite high in fat so I wanted to show some restraint.
 If you want to be indulgent you can add more chorizo.

 I would recommend lining your baking tray instead of just spraying the tray directly with oil.
 This is because they tend to stick slightly to the tray which means you may break the pastry slightly when you take them off the tray.